You may be wondering how much a DUI lawyer costs in California after you have been arrested and charged with drunk driving.

 Almost all DUI lawyers charge an hourly rate.
 The more time they spend working on your case, the more it will cost.
 There are three main factors that affect what you’ll end up paying:

-Other cases are much more complicated: there may be other charge besides DUI, someone was injured, or you have past convictions.
-Attorneys know they will have to fight harder, and longer, to get a favorable outcome in these cases.
+Other cases are much more complicated: there may be other charges besides DUI, someone was injured, or you have past convictions.
+Attorneys know they will have to fight harder and longer to get a favorable outcome in these cases.
 The more complex cases take more time, so they cost more.

-- Included costs.
 Does your DUI lawyer charge you a lab fee to re-test your blood sample?
 Do they pass on fees for subpoenaing evidence?
-Or, alternately, do they offer free perks – like a free ride to court hearings if your license was suspended?
+Alternatively, do they offer free perks – like a free ride to court hearings if your license was suspended?

 These lawyers will cost more per hour, but the added cost will be worth it.
 They’re also more likely to give you their full attention, treat you with respect, and care about the outcome of your case.

 Common DUI Layer Traps to Avoid